Coronavirus (COVID-19) Update on City of Windsor Services

 Fire and Rescue

 Emergency services continue.
-Inspections and Public Education activities to resume where appropriate.
+Inspections and Public Education activities have resumed.

 Garbage, Recycling and Yard Waste